Samuel Smith Old Brewery: Controversies

+The Abbey pub in Darley Abbey, during its closure.
+The pub was left empty for several years.

-In 2021, residents and their representatives in Darley Abbey petitioned the brewery to protect its 15th century, Grade II listed Abbey pub, that was falling into disrepair.
+In 2021, residents and their representatives in Darley Abbey petitioned the brewery to protect its 15th-century Grade II listed Abbey pub that was falling into disrepair.
 It had been left empty since 2019.
 It was announced in September 2024 that the pub would reopen that month.
 In May 2025, The Abbey was shut down with no notice.
 A notice on the pub's front door read "Closed!!
 Due to someone posting pictures of the Abbey on social media.
 Sam Smith has taken the alcohol and closed these premises."
 It reopened with new landlords in June 2025.